 - Exercise is usually safe after a laser tattoo removal session as long as you care for the treated area.

 - Avoid self-tanners, bronzers, and spray tans for four to six weeks before and after laser tattoo removal.

 - Once the area is healed, you can begin massaging it every day.
 This will help the tattoo to fade away faster.

 - Be sure to carefully follow all aftercare instructions your doctor gives you, and don’t be afraid to ask for clarification if you have any questions.

 Luckily, there are minimal side effects with laser tattoo removal.
 The few potential complications and side effects that do exist include:

 - Permanent scarring

 Be sure to call your doctor if the treated area looks infected, you experience unusual discomfort or bleeding, and/or if you have any questions regarding the laser tattoo removal procedure.

 Do Laser Removal the Right Way: Let LaserAway Zap Your Tats

 We love zapping tats at LaserAway—and it shows.
 The medical staff at LaserAway pride themselves on being the best in the business.
 They’re certified in administering laser procedures and use only the most cutting edge laser technology and techniques.
 You’ll always feel at ease with LaserAway.
 So don’t hesitate to contact us.
 You’ve got nothing to lose but an unwanted tattoo.
-If you would like to learn more about LaserAway’s medical spa services, or would like to set up a free, no obligation consultation, please email us at LaserAway.net or call us at (888) 965-2737.
+If you would like to learn more about LaserAway’s medical spa services or would like to set up a free, no-obligation consultation, please email us at LaserAway.com or call us at (888) 965-2737.